Irene Baird

 Irene Baird (April 4, 1901, Carlisle – April 19, 1981, Coquitlam) was an English-Canadian novelist, journalist and civil servant.
 She is best known for her 1939 novel Waste Heritage, a depiction of labour strife.
-Baird wrote four novels and also contributed journalism, stories, and poetry.
+She wrote four novels and also contributed journalism, stories, and poetry.
 In the early 1940s she began work for National Film Board and then the government of Canada, eventually becoming the first woman to head a federal information division.

 Early life and first novel

 Baird was born Irene Violet Elise Todd, on April 9, 1901, in Carlisle, England.
 She was the only daughter of Robert and Eva Todd, owners of a woollen mill.
 Her education was through a governess and ensuing boarding schools.
 After her father took a fly fishing trip to British Columbia, in 1919 the family relocated to Qualicum Beach, on Vancouver Island.
 In 1923, she married Robert Baird, an engineer, and they settled in Vancouver.
 They had two children, Robert (b.
 1924) and June (b.
 1928).
 In the early 1930s, Baird was the first female teacher at St. George's Boys' Anglican Private School in Vancouver.

 Baird moved to Victoria in 1937.
 In the same year, she published her first novel, John, an elegiac character study.
 The central figure is John Dorey, a 62 year-old English war veteran who rejects the family wool trade.
 He settles on a coastal farm in Lisk, a fictional setting evidently somewhere on Vancouver Island.
 The book was a best-seller and frequently compared to James Hilton's novella, Goodbye, Mr. Chips.